-Author: Rebecca Leggott (Senior Planning Officer)

-Lead Officer: Ruth Hardingham (Planning Development Manager)
+To:CEO Urgency Decision Session - PlanningDate:3 June 2020Author:Rebecca Leggott (Senior Planning Officer)Lead Officer:Ruth Hardingham (Planning Development Manager)

+1 1

+APPLICATION 2020/0366/FUL PARISH: Cliffe Parish Council

+NUMBER:

-APPLICATION NUMBER: 2020/0366/FUL PARISH: Cliffe Parish Council APPLICANT: Condor Projects VALID DATE: 9th April 2020 Ltd EXPIRY DATE: 4th June 2020 PROPOSAL: Erection of research and development building to replace an existing store building LOCATION: Birchwood Lodge Market Weighton Road Barlby Selby North Yorkshire YO8 5LE RECOMMENDATION: GRANT
+APPLICANT: Condor Projects VALID DATE: 9th April 2020

+Ltd EXPIRY DATE: 4th June 2020

+PROPOSAL: Erection of research and development building to replace an existing store building

+LOCATION: Birchwood Lodge

+Market Weighton Road

+Barlby

+Selby

+North Yorkshire

+YO8 5LE

+RECOMMENDATION: GRANT

 This application has been brought before CEO Urgency Decision Session as the application has been called in by Ward Councillor Arthur due to concerns over the impact on the residential amenity of neighbouring occupiers.
+It is noted that this application was deferred from the CEO session on the 27th May to allow to the expiry of the consultation period and consideration of any responses received.